KubaJastrz/find-types/README.md

 ### Setup

-Install node dependencies with your package manager (preferably `yarn`) and start up the development server.
+Fork the repository, install node dependencies with your package manager (preferably `yarn`) and start up the development server.

 > NOTE: you may need to use `npm start` on Windows due to `now dev` bug, see [more](https://github.com/zeit/now/issues/3407).